UPN Process Workshops

 Repeat from step 2 for all child diagrams.

 - There is an idea of what the high level activities might be

 - The team is more experienced with UPN

-In this model the team collaborates in building a high level process diagram and, in line with the principles set out in UPN Standard and Practice, refines and validates that level before creating any drilldowns.6 The same caution is applied at subsequent levels too.
+In this model the team collaborates in building a high level process diagram and, in line with the principles set out in UPN Standard and Practice, refines and validates that level before creating any drilldowns.[note]
+Because these principles are set out in UPN Standard and Practice, they are not repeated here[/note] The same caution is applied at subsequent levels too.

 - Data table records for application configurations / business requirements / potential metrics

 There are three essentials when you conclude the workshop.